MrAnwari/casestudy/documentation.md

 ### Steps taken during this process:
 #### 1. First Analysis
-- Combine the two datasets into one table in spreadsheet.
+- Combine the two datasets into one table in a spreadsheet.
 - Calculate the monthly percentage growth using this example formula:
 ```excel
 =(B2-B3)/B2